Circle Kei Motors logoCIRCLE KEI MOTORS

 Strengths

-• Full highway-legal in Hawaiʻi (not restricted to 35 mph roads)
+• Highway-legal in most states (not restricted to 35 mph roads)

 • Holds value better than almost anything in the segment